milesfrain/GenieOnHeroku/README.md

 ```

 I was previously attempting to host on heroku by uploading docker containers, but encountered lots of issues.
 Moved that troubleshooting effort to a [separate branch](https://github.com/milesfrain/GenieOnHeroku/tree/dockerfile) in this repo.

+### GUI Guide (no terminal)

+Here's a [guide](https://gist.github.com/fonsp/38965d7595a5d1060e27d6ca2084778d) on how to deploy to Heroku without any of the above CLI commands.
+Thanks to [@fonsp](https://github.com/fonsp) for the writeup.